danihae/SarcAsM/README.md

 ```
 The full installation usually takes less than 5 min, depending on internet connection.
 For computers equipped with an NVIDIA GPU, make sure the Pytorch and CUDA toolkit versions match.

+We recommend the notebook 'quickstart_demo.ipynb' for testing the capabilities of SarcAsM.

 ## Usage

-A detailed online documentation with tutorials and examples can be found [here](https://filedn.eu/lKfS794F9UgX7PDuBQcfChB/SarcAsM_docs/).
+Detailed online documentation with tutorials and examples can be found [here](https://filedn.eu/lKfS794F9UgX7PDuBQcfChB/SarcAsM_docs/).
 A data set for testing is available in the folder 'test_data'.

 ### Standalone application with GUI (beta version)